Cherry Tree Cottage

 There is also a lawn area which leads up to a smaller decking area in the corner which is great for catching the last sunlight of the day.

-Within the village, there is a bakery, butcher’s shop, fishmonger, a grocer’s and a mini market with Post Office.
+Within the village, there is a bakery, butcher’s shop, fishmonger, a grocer’s and a Co-Op Store with Post Office.
 There are two public houses in the village.
 On the outskirts of the village is the Three Horseshoes, a 16th-century inn with open log fire and oak beams.
 In the centre of the village is the former Green Man pub, which has now re-opened as the Explorers Bar.

 Suggested places to visit

-Cherry Tree Cottage is situated on the North Eastern edge of Briston village and backs onto the Stody estate.
+Cherry Tree Cottage is situated on the North-Eastern edge of Briston village and backs onto the Stody Estate.
 There are fields and woodland as far as the eye can see.

 The cottage is only a short drive from the historic market town of Holt, a regular haunt of the Royal family when in Sandringham.
 There are regular shops and cafes together with plenty of antique and bookshops.